Allegheny-ComputerScience-101-S2022/cs101-S2022-final-starter/final-examination.md

 #### (2 Points) What steps would you take to use testing to ensure that a sorting algorithm was implemented correctly?

-### (2 Points) Identify and explain the two defects inside of the following constructor for a Dictionary
+### (2 Points) Identify and explain the two defects inside of the following constructor for a dictionary

 ```python
 def __str__(self, num_buckets: int) -> None: